Man killed by polar bear on Norway’s Arctic Svalbard islands

-COPENHAGEN, Denmark (AP) — A polar bear attacked a camping site and killed a man in the remote Svalbard Islands on Friday, authorities on an Arctic island said, adding the animal was killed.
+COPENHAGEN, Denmark (AP) — A polar bear attacked a camping site and killed a foreign national in the remote Svalbard Islands on Friday, authorities on an Arctic island said, adding the animal was killed.

 The man was rushed to the hospital in Longyearbyen where he was declared dead by doctors, Deputy Governor Soelvi Elvedah said.
 Longyearbyen is the main settlement in Norway’s Arctic Svalbard archipelago, which sits more than 800 kilometers (500 miles) north of the Norwegian mainland.

-The victim hasn’t yet been identified, the governor’s office said, adding the early morning attack was being investigated.
+The attack occurred just before 4 a.m. and was being investigated, the governor’s office said.
+The victim’s identity and citizenship weren’t immediately given.
 No one else was injured, but six people were hospitalized for shock.

+An autopsy will be conducted at the University Hospital of North Norway in Tromsoe, north of the Arctic Circle.

-The polar bear was found dead in a parking lot by the nearby airport after being shot dead by onlookers, the governor’s office said in a statement posted on its website.
+The polar bear was found dead in a parking lot by the nearby airport after being shot by onlookers, the governor’s office said in a statement posted on its website.

+It wasn’t clear whether the polar bear was one of two of the animals to have roamed the area this week, the governor’s office said.

 The website says bears may appear anywhere on Svalbard and urges people “to stay as far away as possible to avoid situations that could be dangerous for you and for the bear.”
 An estimated 20,000-25,000 bears live in the Arctic.

-Note: A previous version of this story was corrected to show that the last fatal polar bear mauling was in 2011, not 2001.